Creamy Pea Salad

 *To make this vegetarian, replace mayonnaise with vegetarian creamy dressing and cheese with non-dairy shreds or omit.

-*Add protein with chopped hardboiled eggs.
+*Add protein with chopped hard-boiled eggs.

 *Add fresh parsley or dill chopped and sprinkled on top for a fresh herb flavor.